Trout season right around the corner for Pennsylvania anglers

 “They entice a fish into striking by appealing to its basic survival instinct,” according to Mepps.
 “Spinners use flash and vibration to attract fish.”

 Live bait, though, probably accounts for more trout caught in a year's time than any other.

 Which is best is “regionally dependent,” said Mike Perrino, owner of Nicklow's Bait and Tackle in Addison.

 In some areas of the state, according to his distribution records, demand is highest for maggots.
-Elsewhere it's wax worms.
+Elsewhere, it's wax worms.
 Meal worms, fathead minnows and red worms are all good sellers, too.

 One bait that's grown in popularity in recent years is in really short supply, though.

-Butterworms are imported to the states from Chile, Perrino said.
+Butterworms are imported from Chile, Perrino said.
 But wildfires have made them hard to come by.

 “So there's almost no supply of butterworms this year,” he said.
 “We had some a few weeks ago, but we haven't been able to get any since.”